-Catholic Distance University's Student Financial Aid Office is available to help you apply for Federal and State Financial Assistance, as well as Private Student Loan assistance.
+Our Financial Aid Office is available to help you apply for Federal and State Financial Assistance as well as Private Student Loans.
 The responsibility of financing your education lies with you and your family.
 The Federal Financial Aid Program is available for students who qualify and is based upon your financial need.
-Catholic Distance University's Student Financial Aid Office will guide you through the Financial Aid process.
-They can be reached by e-mail at FinancialAid@cdu.edu or by phone on extension 702.
+Our Financial Aid Office will guide you through the application process.
+You can reach us by e-mail at FinancialAid@cdu.edu or by phone at 304-724-5000, ext.
+702.